norihiro/obs-async-source-duplication/README.md

 Choose the source you want to duplicate.

+### Enable Buffering
+*Deprecated*

+Enable buffering of video frames in libobs.
+Default is disabled.

 ## Build and install
 ### Linux
 Use cmake to build on Linux.
 After checkout, run these commands.